rawannaissam/DBMS/README.md

-# This is a simulator for a database management system using bashscript.
+# Welcome to the Bash DBMS Simulator!
+This script allows you to simulate a simple database management system directly from your command line interface.
+With CRUD operations supported, you can easily manage your data using basic Bash commands.